Introduction

 Audio

-Audio in/out and microphone functionality are disabled by default and must be enabled before use in Axis video surveillance-oriented products, such as the network cameras.
-In products where audio in/out and microphone functionality are main features, such as Axis intercoms and network speakers, audio capabilities are enabled by default.
-It is recommended to disable audio capabilities if not used.
+In Axis video surveillance-oriented products, such as the network cameras, audio in/out and microphone functionality are disabled by default.
+If you require audio capabilities, you must enable them before use.
+In Axis products where audio in/out and microphone functionality are key features, such as in Axis intercoms and network speakers, audio capabilities are enabled by default.

 AXIS OS version | Web interface configuration path |